yashaswimitta/EXPERIMENT---02---Spatial-Descriptions-using-Robo-DK/README.md

 2. Select Tool frame with respect to Reference Frame and enter the X Y Z as a translation distance and Rx Ry Rz as a rotation angle to reach target

 3. Select Target 1

+4. Right Click and pick teach current position

+Similaly fix target in the given position

+## Results